sucaritas/Focus/README.md

 # Focus
-A flexible configuration library for any application which needs a varying configuration, this could be to vary from request to request in the case of a web app (think diferent languages) or from process to process, or simply from time to time.
+A flexible configuration library for any application that needs varying configurations.
+This could be to vary from request to request in the case of a web app (think different languages), from process to process, or simply from time to time.
-It is simple to use and it is light weight.
-Focus reads a marked up json and creates a store of configs which then can be queried.
+It is simple to use and lightweight.
+Focus reads a marked-up JSON file and creates a store of configs that can then be queried.

-Focus loads A json file and creates a container that holds the variations.
-When you tell a container to 'Focus' it will resolve the correct configs based on the dictionary you pass in.
+Focus loads a JSON file and creates a container that holds the variations.
+When you tell a container to 'Focus', it will resolve the correct configs based on the dictionary you pass in.
-The syntax is simple, every config in the json has a property name and an optional set of variations separated by the delimiter '|' for example:
+The syntax is simple: every config in the JSON has a property name and an optional set of variations separated by the delimiter '|' for example:

 ```json
 {